tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_raml.md

 ## RAML overview

-Similar to Swagger, once you create a RAML file that describes your API, it can be consumed by different platforms to parse and display the information in attractive outputs.
+Similar to OpenAPI, after you create a RAML file that describes your API, it can be consumed by different platforms to parse and display the information in attractive outputs.
 The RAML format, which uses YML syntax, tries to be human-readable, efficient, and simple.

 <figure><img src="images/ramlexample.png" alt="Sample RAML output in API Console" /><figcaption>This is a sample RAML output in something called API Console</figcaption></figure>

 ## Auto-generating client SDK code

-It's important to note that with these specs (not just RAML), you're not just describing an API to generate a nifty doc output with an interactive console.
+It's important to note that with these REST API specifications (not just RAML), you're not just describing an API to generate a nifty doc output with an interactive console.
 There are tools that can also generate client SDKs and other code from the spec into a library that you can integrate into your project.
 This can help developers to more easily make requests to your API and receive responses.

 Additionally, the interactive console can provide a way to test out your API before developers code it.
 Mulesoft offers a "mocking service" for your API that simulates calls at a different baseURI.
 The push for using a spec is to design your API the right way from the start, without iterating with different versions as you try to get the endpoints right.